 In 2021, the USPSTF recommended primary care clinicians prescribe oral fluoride supplementation starting at age 6 months for children whose water supply is deficient in fluoride, not based on risk assessment.
 The American Academy of Pediatrics also recommends fluoride supplements age 6 months to 16 years of age for children whose water supply is deficient in fluoride, not based on risk assessment.

 American Academy of Pediatric Dentistry.
-Fluoride therapy.
+Policy on use of fluoride.
 The Reference Manual of Pediatric Dentistry.
-Chicago, Ill.: American Academy of Pediatric Dentistry; 2023:352-8.
+Chicago, IL: American Academy of Pediatric Dentistry; 2025:110-2.

 U.S. Preventive Services Task Force Recommendation Statement.
 Prevention of Dental Caries in Children from Birth Through Age 5 Years.
 U.S. Preventive Services Task Force Recommendation Statement.
 Prevention of Dental Caries in Children Younger Than 5 Years: Screening and Interventions.
 December 07, 2021.
 View here.